Blog

 The children are most times left in the care of the babysitter or at the daycare.
 Children of neglectful parents often have trouble following rules; this is because there are few directions and little adherence to instructions in their upbringing.

-See also: How to Help Your Child Succeed Like the Chinese
+See also: How to Help Your Child Succeed In School

 A child begging for the attention of his parents.